HARP-research-Inc/HARP-Website/README.md

 # Website

-The prupose of this repository is to document and develop the revitalized and refreshed HARP Research website.
+The purpose of this repository is to document and develop the revitalized and refreshed HARP Research website.

 ${\color{grey}\textsf{Copyright © 2024 HARP research, Inc. Visit us at }}$ [https://harpresearch.ai](https://harpresearch.ai)